- Spacious interior

 We score it at an even 5 out of 10 thanks to its good ride but lousy cornering ability.
 No surprise there.

-Underhood you’ll find a 5.6-liter V-8 rated at 390 horsepower and 394 pound-feet of torque that delivers power rearward or to all four wheels through a 7-speed automatic transmission.
+Underhood you’ll find a 5.6-liter V-8 rated at 390 hp and 394 pound-feet of torque that delivers power rearward or to all four wheels through a 7-speed automatic transmission.
 There’s nothing earth-shattering about what’s underneath the Armada, though at least the four-wheel-drive system has a two-speed transfer case for more serious off-roading or for lugging boats out of a lake.
 The V-8 provides good power with a hearty growl, while the transmission always seems to be in the right place at the right time.

 The Armada rides on a separate ladder chassis derived from that used in the Titan pickup, though it swaps in a fully independent suspension like that used on the Expedition for a smooth, comfortable ride.
 The optional 22-inch wheels—which are newly available in a standalone package—spoil things slightly and will result in considerably more tire wear and more expensive rubber.
 Vanity isn’t always worth it.